anly2/sublime-extend-selection/README.md

 For example, if I want to keep my current selection at `line 15, column 10` and add to it a caret at line 12, I would trigger the "Extend Selection" command (default <kbd>alt+shift+m</kbd>), then call "Goto line", type ":12" and press enter.
 That will move my caret to the beginning of line 12 but because I triggered "Extend Selection" beforehand, the new selection will be added to the previous one, rather than replacing it.
 So I will have a multi-selection at `line 12, column 0` and `line 15, column 10`.

+## Settings

+### Combine 'one-move' change events

+	"combine_onemove_events": false

+The plugin can optionally try to handle drag-selections (mouse dragging).
+This, however, is achieved by combining new selections that are within one move from the recently-made new selection.
+It does work, but it means that it will also combine on other occasions, such as when using the arrow keys.

+Because of this, the setting is set to `false` by default.
+If you choose to enable it, simply set it to `true`.

 ## Installation

 ### Install via PackageControl